Navigate to Preferences > Media.

-Here are the system requirements for Hardware-accelerated encoding.
+Here are the system requirements for Hardware-accelerated decoding and encoding.

-To enable this option, select H.264/HEVC from the Format drop-down under Export Settings.
+Select H.264/HEVC from the Format drop-down under Export Settings to activate this option.
 Then under the Video tab, go to Encoding Settings and set the Performance to Hardware Encoding.
-Setting it to Software Encoding will disable hardware encoding and Adobe Premiere Pro won't use Intel® Quick Sync to encode the media (this may increase the rendering time).

 Supported codec platforms